IS OUT NOW ON PINK VINYL LP / CD / DIGITAL!

 The Cyanide Pills may just be the greatest band in the world…but we could be wrong…

-Two full length albums and a live 10″ plus seven 7″ singles so far and a new album planned for 2015.
+Three full length albums and a live 10″ plus eight 7″ singles so far.

 This all started after receiving their demo which was the best demo we’ve heard in years.
 Think of The Boys, Buzzcocks, The Briefs and you won’t be far wrong.

 THE CYANIDE PILLS started life after a few mates, who’d been in bands around the Leeds area decided to pool their resources and form the band they all really wanted to be in, this was mid 2008.

 They contacted Carl ‘Razorblade’ Rosamond and went into The Billiard Room studios in Leeds and a few months later demos were sent out to a few labels, including Damaged Goods Records in London, we liked what we heard and in early 2009 their debut single ‘Break It Up’ came out.

 Jinxed, given a curse

 A peasant who wants to be king